iNextrix/ASTPP/doc/Modules/Carriers/termination_rates.rst

 =================

 Termination rates belongs to Trunk.
-**Rermination rates works as carrier rates / buy rates as these rates will be applicable on providers.**
+**Termination rates works as carrier rates / buy rates as these rates will be applicable on providers.**

 Before dialing number to gateway, system will do LCR / COST based routing process on termination rates and find out best matched code